- Pamlico is new gold discovery in a virtually unexplored area of Nevada

 Newrange retains a 1% net smelter returns (NSR) royalty, which can be bought by GoldMining at any time before the completion of a feasibility study for $1 million.

 The firm also holds the 3,850 hectare North Birch Gold project (the new name for its optioned Western Fold Property and H Lake property.
-The ground lies around 100 kilometers (km) northeast of the town of Red Lake, Ontario.
+The ground lies around 100 km northeast of the town of Red Lake

 How is it doing:

-In January this year, to augment the Nevada asset, Newrange enlarged its footprint in the famous Red Lake area of Ontario with a new option agreement to earn 100% of the H Lake property from Bounty Gold Corp.
+In January this year, augmenting its exciting Nevada asset, Newrange revealed it had enlarged its footprint in the famous Red Lake area of Ontario with a new option agreement to earn 100% of the H Lake property from Bounty Gold Corp.

 What the broker says: